Facilities for Sports in Milton Keynes Information:

 The Open University

 There are several very good courts to play Badminton in Milton Keynes.
-Best place to look for is
+The best place to look for is

 National Badminton Center